crowsonkb/v-diffusion-jax/README.md

 `--eta`: set to 0 for deterministic (DDIM) sampling, 1 (the default) for stochastic (DDPM) sampling, and in between to interpolate between the two.
 DDIM is preferred for low numbers of timesteps.

+`--init`: specify the init image (optional)

 `--model`: specify the model to use

 `-n`: sample until this many images are sampled (default 1)

 `--seed`: specify the random seed (default 0)

+`--starting-timestep`: specify the starting timestep if an init image is used (range 0-1, default 0.9)

 `--steps`: specify the number of diffusion timesteps (default is 1000, can lower for faster but lower quality sampling)